sumanth-74/Canopy/README.md

 ### 2. Environment Setup

-Copy the environment template and fill in your credentials:
+Copy the environment template and fill in your credent
+ials:

 ```bash
 cp env.example .env